Detachment 860 Cadre

 NCOIC Knowledge Operations Management

-SSgt Derrick Larmar has been the NCOIC of Knowledge Operations Management at AFROTC Det 860, Utah State University, since February 2014.
-He is responsible for all administrative processes and documentation for roughly 100 cadets seeking to become officers in the United States Air Force.
-SSgt Larmar also mentors cadets through each year of the AFROTC program, providing guidance and counseling to students and exemplifying the high standards of Air Force non-commissioned officers.
-He has seven years of experience as a Knowledge Operations Airman and has supported more than 10 squadrons and 4 air base wings.
-Prior to his current assignment, SSgt Larmar was assigned to the 57th Air Base Wing at Nellis AFB, NV.
-He has one wartime deployment.
+SSgt Elizabeth Roach has been the NCOIC of Knowledge Operations Management at AFROTC Det 860, Utah State University since November, 2018.
+She is responsible for all administrative processes and documentation for roughly 140 cadets seeking to become officers in the United States Air Force.
+SSgt Roach also mentors cadets through each year of the AFROTC program, providing guidance and counseling to students and exemplifying the high standards of the Air Force non-commissioned officers.
+She has nine years of experience as a Knowledge Operations Airman and has supported 2 Groups and 3 squadrons at Dyess AFB.